-- .1 Install all fibre optic cabling to manufacturer's instructions. - .2 Follow the manufacturer's guidelines for minimum bend radius and tension. - .3 Provide 1 m coil of slack to enable the possibility of future changes for fibre optic cabling. - .4 All installations and terminations shall be performed by personnel certified by cable manufacturer or experienced in fibre optic cable installation. - .5 Install cabling in a neat and professional manner using best industry practice. - .6 Equipment shall not be connected directly to backbone fibre optic cables. - .7 Tie wraps shall not be used for cable suspension. - .8 Fibre strands must be routed at the patch panel in such a manner to ensure signal transmission will not be adversely affected.
+.1 Install all fibre optic cabling to manufacturer's instructions.

-- .9 The Contractor shall not exceed the maximum pull-tension rating of the fibre cables during installation. - .10 The minimum bend radius of the fibre cables shall not be exceeded during installation. - .11 Protect all cables from mechanical damage during installation. - .12 Fibre optic cables to be installed in a star topology where indicated on the Drawings.
+- .2 Follow the manufacturer's guidelines for minimum bend radius and tension. - .3 Provide 1 m coil of slack to enable the possibility of future changes for fibre optic cabling. - .4 All installations and terminations shall be performed by personnel certified by cable manufacturer or experienced in fibre optic cable installation. - .5 Install cabling in a neat and professional manner using best industry practice. - .6 Equipment shall not be connected directly to backbone fibre optic cables. - .7 Tie wraps shall not be used for cable suspension. - .8 Fibre strands must be routed at the patch panel in such a manner to ensure signal transmission will not be adversely affected. - .9 The Contractor shall not exceed the maximum pull-tension rating of the fibre cables during installation. - .10 The minimum bend radius of the fibre cables shall not be exceeded during installation. - .11 Protect all cables from mechanical damage during installation. - .12 Fibre optic cables to be installed in a star topology where indicated on the Drawings. - .13 Contractor to terminate and test all strands of fibre cable installed.
+To further clarify all strands including the spare strands in a fibre optic cable shall be terminated and tested.